mozilla/policy-templates/README.md

 Enable or disable **automatic** application update.

-If set to true, application updates are installed without user approval.
+If set to true, application updates are installed without user approval within Firefox.
+The operating system might still require approval.

 If set to false, application updates are downloaded but the user can choose when to install the update.